ModelOriented/shapviz/README.md

 ### Interactions

-If SHAP interaction values have been computed (via XGBoost or {treeshap}), the dependence plot can focus on main effects or SHAP interaction effects (multiplied by two due to symmetry):
+If SHAP interaction values have been computed (via {xgboost} or {treeshap}), the dependence plot can focus on main effects or SHAP interaction effects (multiplied by two due to symmetry):

 ``` r
 shp_with_inter <- shapviz(